Topologically invariant Chern numbers of projective varieties: Proofs of the main theorems

-Proposition~\ref{p:sn} shows that the number $s_i$ is unbounded on complex-algebraic varieties of dimension $i$ with fixed Betti numbers.
-As another concrete instance for the unboundedness of Chern numbers we prove: \begin{prop} In every complex dimension $i\geq 3$ there are sequences of complex-algebraic varieties with bounded Betti numbers on which the Chern number $c_1^i$ is unbounded. \end{prop} \begin{proof} We consider the same $\PP (\E_c)$ with $c\neq 0$ as in the proof of Theorem~\ref{t:Betti}.
+Proposition~\ref{p:sn} shows that the number $s_i$ is unbounded on complex projective varieties of dimension $i$ with fixed Betti numbers.
+As another concrete instance for the unboundedness of Chern numbers we prove: \begin{prop} In every complex dimension $i\geq 3$ there are sequences of complex projective varieties with bounded Betti numbers on which the Chern number $c_1^i$ is unbounded. \end{prop} \begin{proof} We consider the same $\PP (\E_c)$ with $c\neq 0$ as in the proof of Theorem~\ref{t:Betti}.
 The formula for the total Chern class from the proof of Proposition~\ref{p:sn} shows that $c_1(\PP (\E_c))=(i-1)y$.
 Thus the relation $y^i = -c_2(\E_c)y^{i-2}$ from Proposition~\ref{p:coho} gives

 Pulling back to finite coverings of $A$ shows that $c_1^i$ is unbounded on these coverings, although their Betti numbers are bounded. \end{proof}

 \begin{rem} I proved in~\cite[Proposition~2]{Chern} that in odd complex dimensions $>1$ the Hirzebruch--Riemann--Roch formulae for $\chi_p$ do not involve $c_1^i$.
 This shows of course that $c_1^i$ is not contained in the span of the $\chi_p$.
 However, in even complex dimensions the Todd genus expressing $\chi_0$ does contain $c_1^i$, so that, without Proposition~\ref{p:c1i} and Theorem~\ref{t:Betti}, one would not know that $c_1^i$ is not contained in the span of the $\chi_p$. \end{rem}